BiSSL: Enhancing the Alignment Between Self-Supervised Pretraining and Downstream Fine-Tuning via Bilevel Optimization: Experimental Details

-The experimental setup primarily follows the main implementation specified in Section~\ref{subsec:main_impl_details}, with minor modifications specified here.
+The experimental setup primarily follows the main implementation specified in Section~\ref{subsec:main_impl_details}, with the specific modifications made specified here.

-We utilize a Faster R-CNN with a ResNet-50 C4 backbone~\cite{Faster-RCNN} as the downstream model.
-The downstream data augmentations involve rescaling the images so that their longest edge is between\(196\) and \(320\) pixels, followed by normalization.
+\paragraph{Object Detection} We utilize a Faster R-CNN with a ResNet-50 C4 backbone~\citep{Faster-RCNN} as the downstream model architecture.
+In line with~\citet{BYOL,momentum_contrast_moco, bardes2022vicreg}, we assign the box prediction head as the conv$_5$ stage of the ResNet-50 followed by global pooling.
+We use anchors of size $32$, $64$, $128$ and $256$ with aspect ratios $0.5$, $1.0$ and $2.0$.
+The downstream data augmentations involve rescaling the images so that their longest edge is between \(196\) and \(320\) pixels, followed by normalization.
 Downstream fine-tuning is conducted for \(50\) epochs with a batch size of \(16\).
 The random hyperparameter grid search is performed across \(50\) distinct configurations of learning rates and weight decays, sampled log-uniformly within the intervals \(10^{-4}\) to \(10^{-1}\) and \(10^{-6}\) to \(10^{-2}\), respectively.

-Important for the context of BiSSL, we extend the pretext head parameters \(\vb*{\phi}_P\) to further include the latter layers of the ResNet-50 that are not part of the ResNet-50 C4 backbone.
-Lastly, the linear head warm-up is conducted for 5 epochs.
+The linear head warm-up, conducted prior to BiSSL, is executed for 5 epochs.

+We note that, since the downstream head is inserted between intermediate stages of the backbone, this setup does not fully comply with the notation in Section~\ref{subsec:notation}, where the downstream head is assumed to operate solely on the backbone’s final output layer.
+Nonetheless, the derived gradient expression~\eqref{eq:ig_grad_full} retains its validity in this setting, as it does not depend on any part of the downstream head but only requires a one-to-one correspondence between the parameter-wise components between the levels.
+In particular, the conv$_5$ stage parameters of the lower-level backbone can still be directly substituted into the corresponding conv$_5$ stage of the upper-level backbone.

+\paragraph{Semantic Segmentation} For semantic segmentation tasks, we adopt an FCN-based architecture~\citep{FCN} similar to the setup used in~\citet{BYOL, momentum_contrast_moco}.
+We use the ResNet-50 backbone output prior to global pooling, and the $3\cross3$ convolutions in the conv$_5$ block are reassigned dilation $2$ and stride $1$.
+The downstream head is composed of two $3\cross3$ convolutions, each with dilation $6$ and $256$ channels, with batch normalization and ReLU activation applied in between.
+A final $1\cross1$ convolution performs the per-pixel classification required for segmentation, resulting in a total stride of $16$ (corresponding to the FCN-16 setup~\citep{FCN}).

+Data augmentation includes resizing such that the shorter image side is $192$ pixels, followed by random horizontal flipping with probability $0.5$ and normalization.
+The fine-tuning hyperparameter search is identical to the object detection setup, and the linear head warm-up is similarly conducted for $5$ epochs.
+Although some structural modifications are applied to the backbone, similar to the object detection configuration, these changes do not introduce any compatibility issues with BiSSL.